Home || Records || My interests

 Records of the Poor

-National Archives of Scotland, ref.
-GB234/DC5.
+National Records of Scotland, ref.
+NRS DC5.
 These are records for the years 1804 to 1975 for Musselburgh District Council and its predecessors, including records of the parochial board.

 up